atomisthq/docs/docs/reference-docs/rug-editors.md

 with file f
  when name contains ".txt"
-do begin
+begin
- prepend x
+ do prepend x
- append to_append
+ do append to_append
 end
 ```